-In 1990 a house was acquired at 313 13th Street in DeWitt.
+In 1990 a house was acquired in DeWitt.
 Five people with disabilities lived there.

-In May of 1991 a home was purchased in Clinton at 701 N. 13th Street.
+In May of 1991 a home was purchased in Clinton on 13th Street.
 Skyline Center was now serving over 30 people in Community Living.

 Opened DeWitt Specialty Packaging, a new work center in DeWitt that could employ up to 40 people from the rural areas of the county.

 Skyline Center acquired 40,000 square feet of manufacturing space formerly called the Illinois Range Building.
 The new work center, known simply as SCI, opened in April of 1997.